 Fast-frame scanning by FEMTOSmart Resonant combined with fast Z-focusing performed by a Piezo objective positioner kit is a well-known approach for studying any three-dimensional neural network.
 In this case, the entire field of view is imaged continuously by the fast scanner, while the objective positioner moves between planes.
 More than one (cortical) layer might be recorded simultaneously this way, or the frames may be assembled into volumes resulting in a four-dimensional set of data.

-Large-Scale 3D Two-Photon Imaging of Molecularly Identified CA1 Interneuron Dynamics in Behaving Mice Mice Tristan Geiller, Bert Vancura, Satoshi Terada, Eirini Troullinou, Spyridon Chavlis, Grigorios Tsagkatakis, Panagiotis Tsakalides, Katalin Ócsai, Panayiota Poirazi, Balázs J. Rózsa, Attila Losonczy, Neuron (2020)
+Large-Scale 3D Two-Photon Imaging of Molecularly Identified CA1 Interneuron Dynamics in Behaving Mice Tristan Geiller, Bert Vancura, Satoshi Terada, Eirini Troullinou, Spyridon Chavlis, Grigorios Tsagkatakis, Panagiotis Tsakalides, Katalin Ócsai, Panayiota Poirazi, Balázs J. Rózsa, Attila Losonczy / Neuron (2020)

 Fast 3D Imaging of Spine, Dendritic, and Neuronal Assemblies in Behaving Animals.
 Gergely Szalay, Linda Judak, Gergely Katona, Katalin Ocsai, Gabor Juhasz, Mate Veress, Zoltan Szadai, Andras Feher, Tamas Tompa, Balazs Chiovini, Pal Maak, Balazs Rozsa, Neuron (2016)

-Dendrites and dendritic spines are made of fine, thin, and vulnerable processes therefore they are difficult to study.
-However, performing in vivo imaging with the two-photon laser technology, we are able to collect signals from femtoliter volumes of deeper regions of the brain, while avoiding phototoxicity at the same time.
-Besides this, spatially confined scanning of axons, dendrites, and spines of a cell as ROIs allows detecting even subthreshold signals with a high signal-to-noise ratio (SNR).
-We have several configurations with which we are able to visualize dendritic arborization and perform functional measurements under in vivo and in vitro conditions.
+Dendrites and dendritic spines are made of fine, thin and elongated segments therefore they are difficult to study.
+However, using two-photon technology, we are able to collect signals from deeper regions of the brain, while avoiding phototoxicity.
+Additionally, spatially confined, regional scanning of axons, dendrites and spines allows detecting even subthreshold signals with high signal-to-noise ratio (SNR).
+We have several configurations aiding to visualize dendritic arborization, and perform functional measurements in vivo and in vitro.
+Now, with the help of our new real time motion-correction called Femtonics FocusPinner motion artifacts even in vivo in dendritic measurements will no longer be a problem!

 The video shows a 3D recording of Ca2+ signals at multiple dendritic sites by 3D random-access point scanning.
 See more in Chiovini et al., Neuron, 2014.

-3D random-access point scanning extended by drifting the focal point along short 3D trajectories allows in vivo imaging without interruption at multiple, long dendritic branches.
-Imaging is continuous during the drift, so this scanning mode gives a more detailed spatial resolution without changing the overall scanning time: this remains as high as during point scanning.
-As a result, the function of thin dendritic segments, or even spines and single action potentials can be revealed.
-See more in Katona et al., Nat Meth, 2012, Chiovini et al., Neuron, 2014.
+3D random-access point scanning extended by drifting the focal point along short 3D trajectories allows imaging without interruption on multiple, long dendritic branches.
+The sampling is continuous during the drift, so this scanning mode gives a more detailed spatial resolution without changing the overall scanning time.
+As a result, the function of thin dendritic segments, or even spines can be determinded, and single action potentials can be observed.
+See more in , Chiovini et al., Neuron, 2014.

 High-speed arbitrary frame scanning gives you the freedom to tilt and rotate the scanning plane in any direction.
 With this feature, in vivo imaging of long dendrites can be performed in a single plane.
 To examine multiple neurons’ apical dendrites simultaneously, the tilted frame can be extended into a volume element.